garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

 With the help of this structure, it is possible to hide implementation details from domain layer.

-Depending on your requirements, this is also the transaction boundary.
+This layer also can be the transaction boundary depending on the requirements.

 .. tip::

-    When using Spring Data JPA, a few RepositoryImpls are created by Spring Data JPA automatically.
+    When using Spring Data JPA or MyBatis3, most RepositoryImpls are created automatically.

 |